Elden Ring Dex Build: Weapons, Armor, & Talisman

 Resistance:

 During my first 10 or so hours with the game, I stuck exclusively with my Land of Reeds Set.
 It’s light, provides decent protection, and honestly looks really cool.
-The magic damage reduction could be better, but remember that we’re aiming to not get hit at all.
+The magic damage reduction could be better, but remember that you’re aiming to not get hit at all.

 Royal Remains Set